luiscgalo/rpi-video-recorder/README.md

 The data processing chain is as follows:
 	HDMI (1080i50) -> TC358743 -> Rawcam (odd/even BGR24 fields) -> ISP (BGR24 to I420) -> ImageFx (deinterlacer) -> H264 video encoder

-In order to test this application you should compile the project as a standard CMake project
+In order to test this application you should compile the source code as a standard CMake project

 	1. Checkout the source code and navigate to the "src" directory;
 	2. Create a new directory ("build"), navigate into it and run the following commands;